ldsands/UsefulCodeSnippets/other_software/bash.md

     fc -R .zsh_history
     ```

-- the in terminal process explorer is shown by typeing `top` to quit press `q`
+- the in terminal process explorer is shown by typing `top` to quit press `q`.
+    - You can also use htop which is quite a bit more capable than top.
+You can install it on a debian based disto using `sudo apt-get install htop`.
+Then enter `htop`.

 - To enable ssh passwordless access to another linux computer you can do the following:
     - First create the generated keys `ssh-keygen -t rsa`